Temporal Test-Time Adaptation with State-Space Models: Tracking the Dynamics of Temporal Shifts

+where $y_{t,n}$ denotes a prediction sampled for the representation vector $\rvh_{t,n}$.
+Note that adaptation can be performed online by optimizing \Cref{eq:em_objective} incrementally, considering only data up to point $t$.
+To omit computing the complete-data log likelihood for an increasing sequence as time goes on, we employ a sliding window approach. \Cref{alg:stad} outlines the overall, procedure of our method.
+The specific EM updates depend on the chosen parametric form of the SSM.
+We consider two instances: a Gaussian model and a hyperspherical model based on the von Mises–Fisher distribution.
+The corresponding EM steps for these two cases are detailed in \Cref{alg:em_gauss} and \Cref{alg:em_vmf}, respectively.

-\paragraph{Gaussian Model} The simplest parametric form for the transition and emissions models is Gaussian.
-The transition noise follows a multivariate Gaussian distribution with zero mean and global covariance $\bSigma^{\mathrm{trans}} \in \sR^{D \times D}$.
-The resulting model can be seen as a mixture of $K$ Kalman filters (KFs).
-For posterior inference, thanks to the linearity and Gaussian assumptions, the posterior expectation $\mathbb{E}_{p(\rmW, \rmC | \rmH)}[\cdot]$ in \Cref{eq:em_objective} can be computed analytically using the well known KF predict, update and smoothing equations \citep{calabrese2011kalman,bishop2006pattern}.
-However, the closed-form computations come at a cost as they involve inverting matrices of dimensionality $D \times D$.
-Moreover, the parameter size scales as $K\times D^2$, risking overfitting and consuming substantial memory.
-These are limitations of the Gaussian formulation making it costly for high-dimensional feature spaces and impractical in low resource environments requiring instantaneous predictions.
-In the next section, we discuss a model for spherical features that circumvents these limitations.
+\paragraph{Gaussian Model} The simplest parametric choice for the transition and emission models is Gaussian.
+The resulting probabilistic SSM can be interpreted as a mixture of $K$ Kalman filters (KFs) \citep{kalman1960new}.
+Owing to the linear–Gaussian structure, the posterior expectation $\mathbb{E}_{p(\rmW, \rmC | \rmH)}[\cdot]$ in \Cref{eq:em_objective} can be computed in closed form using the standard KF prediction, update, and smoothing equations \citep{calabrese2011kalman,bishop2006pattern}.
+The complete model specification is provided in \Cref{sec:gaussian_model}, and the corresponding EM updates are summarized in \Cref{alg:em_gauss}.
+However, these closed-form computations come at a cost: they require matrix inversions of size $D \times D$ and the storage of $K \times D^2$ parameters.
+This makes the Gaussian formulation expensive for high-dimensional features and impractical in low-resource settings.
+Next, we present a model for spherical features that circumvents these limitations.